Burundi Country Director

 Sarah Borger, MPH

-Sarah is an international public health professional with 15+ years of experience in research, development, management, and evaluation of health programming in low-income country contexts.
+Sarah is an international public health professional with fifteen years of experience in research, development, management, and evaluation of health programming in low-income country contexts.
 Prior to joining LifeNet, Sarah served as the Director of Health Programs for Food for the Hungry.
 Her past experience includes leading maternal and child health programming for Food for the Hungry and for World Relief, directing quality assurance for the University of California’s San Diego Medical Center, and more.
 She earned an MPH from the Department of International Health at Boston University’s School of Public Health.
-Sarah brings her extensive educational background and experience to her role as Health Technical Specialist at LifeNet, where she focuses on developing programs that lead to long-term behavior change through the implementation of best practices in adult learning and asset-based international development.

 Dr. Maggie Ehrenfried, PT, DPT, MBA